changgyhub/distributed-systems/README.md

-# DS-Exercise
+# Distributed Systems
-Coding Exercises of UCI CS 131: Parallel and Distributed Systems
+Exercises of Pthreads, OpenMPI and OpenMP for UCI CS 131: Parallel and Distributed Systems